PARIS

 Helpful Tips:

-• The Google Translate app can be helpful if you need to communicate with your Uber driver.
-Use the app’s photo feature to translate text, like menus and signs, on the spot.
+• Use the Google Translate app if you need assistance communicating.
+You can also use the app’s photo feature to translate text, like menus and signs, on the spot.

 Helpful Phrases: